puyacodes/pdcsc/README.md

 ```

 ### Speed-up pipeline
-We can create a Docker container, install `Node.js` and `Git` on it to increase pipeline speed, so that these steps are not executed over and over again.
+We can create a Docker container, install `Node.js` and `Git` in it, so that these steps are not executed over and over again.
+This can speed up pipeline execution.

 ```yaml
 stages: